-Individual meetings were held with three communities to identify and to address chronic local flooding issues.
-IDOT proposes constructing frontage road drainage systems from 25th to 1st Avenues, on both sides of I-290, which will help alleviate stormwater flooding in the villages.
-Figure 3-58 identifies the location of the proposed frontage road sewers, which will ultimately drain to the Des Plaines River.
-The proposed frontage road sewers would allow opportunities for future connections to local separated storm sewers, and could increase the level of flood protection to residential properties that occurs independently of the Project Corridor.
+Individual meetings were held with three communities to identify and address chronic local flooding issues.
+MWRD requested constructing frontage road drainage systems from 25th to 1st Avenues on both sides of I-290, which would help alleviate stormwater flooding in the villages.
+MWRD requested the new frontage road storm sewer to outlet into the Des Plaines River.
+MWRD was not in favor of reusing existing combined sewers, even with storm water detention in oversized pipes.
+Figure 3-58 identifies the location of the proposed frontage road sewers, which would ultimately drain to the Des Plaines River.
+The proposed frontage road sewers would allow opportunities for future connections to local separated storm sewers and could increase the level of flood protection to residential properties that occurs independently of the Project Corridor.